Disease Guide ·Skin Conditions ·2026

 Chronic Allergy Costs

-Chronic allergy management runs $500-$1,500/year.
-Some policies cap chronic condition coverage or limit it to a dollar amount per condition per year.
-Immunotherapy ($300-$500/year) is usually covered.
-Prescription diets for food allergies may not be covered.
+Chronic allergy management: 500-1,500/year.
+Some policies cap chronic coverage or limit per-condition dollars.
+Immunotherapy usually covered.
+Prescription diets may not be covered.

 Red flag · Routine exclusion